-MEMS microphones are being rapidly adopted in consumer electronics.
-Smart devices now use two or more MEMS microphones to improve directional sensitivity and employ Active Noise Cancellation (ANC) for better sound quality.
-Microphone arrays are also being used in other consumer based products, with multidirectional functions to improve performance.
-To capture a significant piece of this fast growing market, leaders are adopting novel “hybrid” design methodologies that replace time-consuming build and test methodologies and significantly enhance strategies that rely solely on FEA based technologies for simulation.
+The market for MEMS microphones has been growing rapidly over the past few years.
+As well as mobile devices, microphones are now being increasingly adopted in consumer electronics.
+Smart devices now use two or more MEMS microphones to improve directional sensitivity and employ Active Noise Cancellation for better sound quality.
+Microphone arrays are also being used in other consumer-based products (like Amazon Echo and Google Home), with multi-directional functions to improve performance.